electricjones/games-do-good-list/CONTRIBUTING.md

 ### A Couple Notes
 - Use the "Chicago Manual of Style 17th Edition."
-The only difference is to make the title (or the first part of a long title) the link, and don't have the link at the end of the citation.
+    - The only differences are to make the title (or the first part of a long title) the link, don't have the link at the end of the citation, and put the title first.
 - Journals must be reputable.
 I hold the final say.
 We have enough of a battle to fight without bringing criticisms of under-par research.
 - If you include a brief summary of the work, keep it brief and non-technical.
 - Just try to make it look like the ones surrounding it ;)